scala/scala3/README.md

 This is the best moment to participate, as everyone can make an impact.<br>

 ####SI-2712?
-If scalac will put it into 2.12, we’ll mimic their behaviour.
+Since scalac merged a fix into 2.12, we’ll mimic their behaviour.
 But we have bigger plans for HK-types.